wokwi/wokwi-docs/docs/diagram-format.md

 A partial list of part types (e.g. [wokwi-led](parts/wokwi-led)) can be found under the "Diagram Reference" section of this guide.
 We're currently working to expand this list.
 Meanwhile, some of the parts are also documented at [Wokwi Elements](https://elements.wokwi.com).

-Each diagram should include a microcontroller part.
+If your simulation project contains code, the diagram should include a microcontroller part that will execute your code.
 The following microcontrollers are currently supported:

 - [`wokwi-attiny85`](parts/wokwi-attiny85) - ATtiny85
 - [`wokwi-arduino-nano`](parts/wokwi-arduino-nano) - Arduino Nano